-The Maricopa County Community College District, one of the largest community college systems in the country, and all of its properties will be smoke- and tobacco-free, effective July 1, 2012.
+The Maricopa County Community College District, one of the largest community college systems in the country and all of its properties, has been smoke and tobacco-free since July 1, 2012.
 The program is part of a new District-wide initiative called Maricopa Breathe Easy that is designed to promote health among the students, faculty members and staff of the Maricopa Community Colleges.

 “As an educational institution, we have an obligation to lead the way in matters of health awareness and education. ” ~ Chancellor Rufus Glasper

 The Maricopa County Community College District is dedicated to providing a healthy, comfortable, and educationally productive environment for students, employees, and visitors.
-In order to promote a healthy learning and work environment, the Chancellor has directed that the Maricopa County Community College District serve as a total smoke free and tobacco free environment, effective July 1, 2012.
-Smoking (including the use of “e-cigarettes”) and all uses of tobacco shall be prohibited from all District owned and leased property and facilities, including but not limited to parking lots, rooftops, courtyards, plazas, entrance and exit ways, vehicles, sidewalks, common areas, grounds, athletic facilities, and libraries.
+In order to promote a healthy learning and work environment, the Chancellor directed that the Maricopa County Community College District serve as a total smoke-free and tobacco-free environment, effective July 1, 2012.
+Smoking (including the use of “e-cigarettes”) and all uses of tobacco shall be prohibited from all District owned and leased property and facilities, including, but not limited to, parking lots, rooftops, courtyards, plazas, entrance and exit ways, vehicles, sidewalks, common areas, grounds, athletic facilities, and libraries.

 Support signage prohibiting the use of smoking instruments and tobacco shall be placed throughout all college and District locations.

 “Continued violations by a student, employee or visitor shall be handled through the respective conduct procedures."